Mission:

 “We are all broken…that is how the light gets in.” - Hemingway

-Our community can rally around our youth and help support delaying use, understanding that substance use disorder comes in different shapes, sizes, drug of choice/alcohol, and frequency and that when someone does find they need help, do they know where to look for support?
+Our community can rally around our youth and help support delaying use, understanding that substance use disorder comes in different shapes, sizes, substances of choice, and frequencies, and that when someone does find they need help, they know where to look for support.
 The message starts with each of us talking with our children to support the community.

 Community Living Above (CLA), whose original name was West Linn Community Task Force, came together in 2011 when parents expressed concerns about teen drug/alcohol use.

-Today, CLA is led by a volunteer board of directors and prevention coalition members representing various community sectors to educate youth and families about substance use prevention and support.
+Today, CLA is led by a volunteer board of directors and by prevention coalition members representing various community sectors, who raise awareness of the importance of prevention so that youth and families have the information they need to make informed decisions.

-Substance use disorder and many mental health concerns are insidious – they proceed gradually and subtly, but with harmful effects, many life-altering.
+Substance use disorder and many mental health concerns are insidious; they proceed gradually and subtly, but with harmful effects that are life-altering.
 So, in the same incremental way, there is no quick fix or solution to substance use/mental health disorders.

 Substance use disorders aren’t adult or youth problems but human problems.
 It’s complicated and important that communities come together to bring awareness and understand what prevention, intervention, acute treatment needs, and aftercare/recovery could look like in communities where individuals and families feel safe to share their experiences and receive support.